 - When?
-What phase is your app in RD process?
+What phase is your app in the R&D process?
 Do you need to sync the real device testing with your continuous integration?
 Or is it just the final step supporting the manual testing process?
 Or would you like to adjust your product based on Google Play feedback?

 - Why?
 What’s the problem you want to solve?
 Speed, accuracy, volume or coverage?
 Do you want to find out UI discrepancies on different HW or OS version?
 Or maybe you validate and measure your application behavior on a reference setup?

 - How?
-Are there any preferences on testing frameworks?
+Are there any preferences for testing frameworks?
 What’s the testing awareness and the target state of your team?
 How much external help do you need and prefer?

 Functionality is one side of the coin.
-Availability and the support are the other side.
+Availability and the support are on the other side.
 Customers are able to evaluate the importance of non-functional requirements during the hands-on trial.
-In this phase it becomes obvious how much own effort the customer is willing to use for the support and maintenance activities.
-There is often hidden cost in slide deck and spreadsheet evaluations.
+In this phase, it becomes obvious how much own effort the customer is willing to use for the support and maintenance activities.
+There is often hidden cost in the slide deck and spreadsheet evaluations.

 Finally we have completed the first phase of evaluation.
 The work starts here.
-At the best the first iteration round takes only couple of days.
-This is a good starting point to understand the use case and find out the gaps in solution.
-It’s also important learning opportunity for both teams to synchronize the working methods and to find the right pace of working.
+At the best, the first iteration round takes only a couple of days.
+This is a good starting point to understand the use case and find out the gaps in the solution.
+It’s also an important learning opportunity for both teams to synchronize the working methods and to find the right pace of working.

-Testdroid team will make the needed changes to the solution.
-In this phase it can be a temporary fix for iteration purposes.
-The final solution will be added to Testdroid development backlog for detailed solution analysis and schedule.
-Customer can also adjust his use case to match better to capabilities of the solution.
+The Bitbar team will make the needed changes to the solution.
+In this phase, it can be a temporary fix for iteration purposes.
+The final solution will be added to our development backlog for detailed solution analysis and schedule.
+Customers can also adjust his use case to match better to capabilities of the solution.
 We’ll update the documentation together and we’re ready to take another iteration round.